EarleA123/DEUX-Website/README.md

 The middle 'div' consists of an embedded map of the area chosen for the business.
 Central cambridge within the university disctrict.
 Contact information added using <br> within HTML to format the paragraphs.
 Terms and conditions, copyright statements and privacy policy added to replicate websites.

+--- 10.04.2025 ---
+Added links to the social media icons on the template.
+Using the template I created a copy and called it home page before adding the article section.

+Creating the article section again using the grid template and borders ensuring the page layout is consistent with all other content.
+Changed the hyperlink of the logo to the home page instead of template as this will be the correct hyperlink going forward.